EleneDzneladze/QR_CODE/README.md

 - CSS custom properties
 - Flexbox

-This is my first project and experience with HTML and CSS.
+This is my first ever project and experience with HTML and CSS.